hpcuantwerpen/UAntwerpen-easyconfigs/b/baselibs/README.md

 * Added wget to the bundle.
 Not really a library, but it is a tool that gets used by some packages and that requires other components from baseutils, so this is a better place to put it than, e.g., our buildtools module.
+* Added mpdecimal to the bundle, a library that is used by Python in its built-in cdecimal package.